Introduction

 • Extra checks at the production steps

-• Minimum shelf life upon receipt and after production
+• Minimum upon receipt and after production

 • All products are labelled at all stages